ycrc/ycrc.github.io/docs/clusters-at-yale/data/cluster-storage.md

 # Cluster Storage

-Each research group is provided with storage space for research data on the GPFS parallel filesytems on the clusters.
+Each research group is provided with storage space for research data.
 The storage is separated into three tiers: home, project, and scratch.
 You can monitor your storage usage by running the `getquota` command on a cluster.
+Except for on the Milgram cluster, no sensitive data can be stored on any cluster storage.

 !!!warning
     The _only_ storage backed up on every cluster is `home`.
+Please see our [HPC Policies](https://research.computing.yale.edu/services/high-performance-computing/hpc-policies#Backups) page for additional information about backups

 ## HPC Storage Locations

 ### Home

-Home storage is a small amount of space to store your scripts, notes, final products (e.g. figures), etc. Home storage is backed up daily.
+Home storage (backed-up daily) is a small amount of personal space to store your own scripts, notes, final products (e.g. figures), etc. Your home storage is for you only: please do not share this storage with other people.
+Home storage is backed up daily.

+When running the getquota command, the usage and file count values for home are for your own usage.

 ### Project

-In general, project storage is intended to be the primary storage location for HPC research data in active use.
-Project space is available via the `project` link in your home directory or via the absolute path `/gpfs/<filesystem>/project/<group>/<netid>`.
+Project storage (not backed-up!), intended to be the primary storage location for HPC research data in active use, is shared by your entire research group.

+Project space is available to all the members of our group via the `project` link in the home directories, or via the absolute path: `/gpfs/<filesystem>/project/<group>/<netid>`

 ### 60-Day Scratch (`scratch60`)

-Use this space to keep intermediate files that can be regenerated/reconstituted if necessary. **Files older than 60 days will be deleted automatically**.
-This space is not backed up, and you may be asked to delete files younger than 60 days old if this space fills up.
-Scratch space is available via the `scratch60` link in your home directory or via the absolute path `/gpfs/<filesystem>/scratch60/<group>/<netid>`.
+Scratch storage (not backed-up!), intended to be the storage location for temporary data, is shared by your entire research group.
+Scratch space is best used for intermediate files that can be regenerated/reconstituted if necessary. **Files older than 60 days will be deleted automatically**, ..and you may be asked to delete files younger than 60 days old if this space fills up.

+Scratch space is available via the `scratch60` link in your home directory, or via the absolute path: `/gpfs/<filesystem>/scratch60/<group>/<netid>`.

 ## HPC Storage Best Practices